cesarParra/lwc-signals-plugin/README.md

 ## Usage

-This plugins has no commands.
+This plugin has no commands.
 If your code has the `@bind` decorator, the plugin will automatically transform your code into a format that LWC can push it to your org, and then transform it back to the original code after the push.